rdeioris/compushady/README.md

 When converting HLSL to SPIR-V an offset is added to SRVs (1024) and UAVs (2048), so b0 will be mapped to SPIR-V binding 0, b1 to 1, t0 to 1024, t2 to 1026 and u0 to 2048.
 Remember this when using SPIR-V directly.

 When converting HLSL to MSL the code is first translated to SPIR-V and finally remapped to MSL.
 Here the mapping is again different to overcome metal approach to resource binding.
 In metal we have only two (from the compushady point of view) kind of resources: buffers and textures.
 When doing the conversion the SPIR-V bindings are just trashed and instead a sequential model is applied: from the lowest binding id just assign the next index based on the type of SPIR-V resource (Uniform is a buffer, ConstantUniform is a texture).
-Example: 2048 uniform will be buffer(1), 2049 contant uniform will be texture(0), 1025 uniform will be buffer(0).
+Example: 2048 uniform will be buffer(1), 2049 constant uniform will be texture(0), 1025 uniform will be buffer(0).
 Remember the numerical order is always relevant!

 ## Known Issues